alexanderjhoward/Pik1-DE-FT/3_Variant_Calling/README.md

 ```

 These sequences were cleaned and assembled with the **sequence_processing.R** script.
-The last step taken was to conduct a multiple sequence alignment with MUSCLE on the **Pikp_HMA_Variants_Unique.fasta** file for downstream use.
+The last step was to conduct a multiple sequence alignment with MUSCLE on the **Pikp_HMA_Variants_Unique.fasta** file for downstream use.

 ```bash